Wennyyyy/algo_comparison/README.md

 # algo
-Implement data analyst under different way and compare the time. \n Trying to use ptyhon for generateing comparison figure. \n Learning python the 1st time w/GPT
+Implement data analyst under different way and compare the time.

+Trying to use ptyhon for generateing comparison figure.

+Learning python the 1st time w/GPT